abaft/FSSProject/planning/overview.md

 This part will take an abstract finite state machine and output a logic circuit in primitive logical block.
 My boolean bases are yet to be determined.

+# Steak Holders

+## Engineers

+These are likely the users of my software

 # Plan

 ## Research phase